For the Media

 Where can I go for information about rare diseases?

 The Internet is a wonderful tool, and even if you don't have a computer you can get access to it through your local library, through a senior center, or through other social service offices.
 You can also contact us at NORD, and we will be happy to send information to you through the mail.

 If you go online yourself at home, just remember that there is no guarantee that everything you read online is accurate.
 It's important to use web sites you can trust, and that includes ones from the federal government, from universities, from teaching hospitals, or from non-profit organizations like NORD and the March of Dimes.
 The National Institutes of Health or NIH has some excellent web sites with information about certain rare diseases.
 The CDC (or Centers for Disease Control and Prevention) also has some good information about some rare diseases.

-Also, people can call us at NORD and talk to our genetic counselor and registered nurse.
+Also, people can call us at NORD and talk to our genetic counselor.
 We will email information to them or send it through the mail.
 We'll also refer them to a patient organization specifically for their disease, if there is one.

 Why does it take so long to get a diagnosis?
 How can we educate our doctors?

 Getting a diagnosis is one of the problems that people contact us about frequently.
 It's difficult because there are nearly 7,000 rare diseases, and the first doctor you go to may never have seen the particular rare disease you have.
 NORD and other patient organizations are working to raise awareness among physicians.
 It’s very important for families to be involved in the diagnosis and treatment process, and to become advocates for their loved one with a rare disease.